 Nursery Noisemaker Buying Tips

 Depending on your needs and preferences, some noisemakers might work better than others.
-Some features to look for when making your purchase are the sound options, the ability to play continuously, auto-shutoff, a timer, multiple loudness settings, a night light, and how it is powered (battery or plugged into the wall).
+Some features & tools to look for when making your purchase are the sound options, the ability to play continuously, auto-shutoff, a timer, multiple loudness settings, a night light, and how it is powered (battery or plugged into the wall).

 Statistics About the Infant Sound Machine Efficiency